zerodaycode/Zork/README.md

 #### Arguments (they should be placed before the main subcommands described above)

-- `--root` => instructs `Zork++` where is the working directory of the project, otherwise, the *cwd* from where the `Zork++` binary was invokated will be used as the project's root
+- `--root` => instructs `Zork++` where is the working directory of the project, otherwise, the *cwd* from where the `Zork++` binary was invokated will be used as the project's root.
+- `--targets` => filters the targets by its declared name on the `targets.<target_identifier>` entry that will be processed in the current iteration.
+Expected to be formatted as: `--targets=target1,target2,target3`.
+NOTE: Empty whitespaces won't be trim so `target1, target2` will evaluate to ["target1", " target2"].
 - `--match-files` => Accepts an string value that will be used to perform a filter to the detected `Zork++` configuration files present in the project.
 Acts like the classical `contains` method, by checking that the value that you passed in is a substring of some of the detected config files.